If you’re thinking about cutting the cord, your local ABC, CBS, FOX, NBC and PBS stations are probably among your must-have channels.

 YouTube TV, Hulu Live and DIRECTV STREAM are three of the premium live TV streaming services that carry local network stations.

-They offer bundles of popular cable networks, plus access to your local ABC, CBS, FOX, NBC and perhaps PBS, for about $70 a month.
+They offer bundles of popular cable networks, plus access to your local ABC, CBS, FOX, NBC and perhaps PBS, for around $70 per month or more.

 The primary benefit of these services over cable is that you don’t have a contract.

-Not all cable 2.0 services carry your local stations.
-Sling TV is one of the more affordable options, but it only offers FOX and NBC stations in select markets and no ABC or CBS.
+Not all Cable 2.0 services carry your local stations.
+Sling TV is one of the more affordable options, but it only offers FOX and NBC stations in select markets.

 Paramount Plus, formerly CBS All Access, is a streaming service that offers a mix of on-demand and live content.